simp/simp-core/spec/acceptance/suites/README.md

 using the Puppet Forge as a source for all modules.
 It does not use `simp config` or `simp bootstrap`, but instead just runs Puppet directly.

-However, if there are unreleased components referenced in the `metadata.json`, the `puppet module install` for the module will fail.
+NOTE: If there are unreleased components referenced in the `metadata.json`, the `puppet module install` for the module will fail.